 What to keep in Mind:

-- To who are you writing to
+- To who are you writing?

-- What value does you newsletter add
+- What value does your newsletter add?

 Next: 12 Must-Know Tips and Tricks to Conquer Email Marketing for Your E-Commerce Business, Part 1

 Successful e-commerce businesses build long-lasting relationships with their clients and prospects.
 Companies understand the value of a strong brand presence and timely, relevant communications.
 Hence, many of them invest in email marketing to achieve their goals.
-In our next blog post we will have a look at why it has become so popular.
+In our next blog post, we will have a look at why it has become so popular.